2023 Zoetis Foundation Grantees

 Farm Journal Foundation (FJF): in its second year of funding, FJF continues its work to help alleviate veterinary student debt through two interlinked initiatives: activating the Veterinary and Farmer Ambassador Program and creating a Rural Veterinary Support Framework to address industry challenges at the community, undergraduate, and young professional levels.

-It Takes a Village Foundation (ITAV): in its second year of funding, ITAV will scale the “Vet for a Day” program to attract students of color to the veterinary profession, hosting 15 “Vet for a Day” events in at least five cities across the U.S. with the support of the Zoetis Foundation as a founding sponsor.
+It Takes a Village Foundation (ITAV): in its second year of funding, ITAV will scale the “Vet for a Day” program to attract underserved students to the veterinary profession, hosting 15 “Vet for a Day” events in at least five cities across the U.S. with the support of the Zoetis Foundation as a founding sponsor.

 Kansas State University Foundation: US-China Center for Animal Health, College of Veterinary Medicine: supports pre-veterinary training for six Chinese DVM students at Kansas State University who will return to China at the completion of their DVM training from four American colleges of veterinary medicine with the knowledge and skills to support the growth and development of the veterinary profession in their home country.